Onboarding tips (tools, books, ...)

 - teampapersnap, evernote’s skitch

 - dBeaver, kafka console tools

 - charles, desktop and iOS app

-Useful firefox/evil corp browser extensions: uBlock origin, https everywhere, Open multiple urls, ModHeader
+Useful browser extensions: uBlock origin, https everywhere, Open multiple urls, ModHeader, noscript

 "Babel", "BlameHighlighter", "Color Highlighter", "Cucumber", "Cucumber Completion", "Cucumber Step Finder", "Dockerfile Syntax Highlighting", "Gherkin (Cucumber) Formatter", "Git", "Handlebars", "JsFormat", "JSHint", "LoremIpsum", "Package Control", "PackageResourceViewer", "Pretty JSON", "Swift", "SyncedSideBar", "TrailingSpaces", "TypeScript", "TypeScript Syntax", "BracketHighlighter"